Music

 Overview

 Here at Frith Manor, we are passionate about music.
-We have a flourishing music department run by Mrs Ruth Cohen.
+We have a flourishing music department with many musical instruments available for children to learn.

 Weekly music activities include our school orchestra, choir, singing assemblies for key stages one and two, a drumming group and whole class violin tuition offered to year 4.